So you’re trying to use your phone without Google’s Play Services, but you’ve found that you still have some use for it. You…

 Optional Steps: SafetyNet

 I personally do not use SafetyNet, so these setup directions may be lacking.
-If anything is missing, please let me know in the comments below.
+If anything is missing, please let me know.

 To set up SafetyNet, first go to the home screen of the MicroG settings app and tap on the “Google SafetyNet” option.